 The basil in this dish goes well with Pernod and if you have a fennel bulb sitting around, add it in with the spring onions.
 Tarragon would work too.
 If you want to do something different, try replacing the basil and Pernod with saffron and ginger.

-1 tsp olive oil
+- 1 teaspoon olive oil

-1 spring onion chopped small
+- 1 small spring onion (chopped)

-1 Tbs lemon juice
+- 1 tablespoon lemon juice

-8oz pasta (I used homemade pappardelle)
+- 220 grams pasta (I used homemade pappardelle)

-The trick with this recipe is to make the sauce ahead, then time the pasta and scallops so they are done at the same time.
+- The trick with this recipe is to make the sauce ahead, then time the pasta and scallops so they are done at the same time.
 Depending on the type of pasta you're using it will take different amounts of time, so I'll leave it to your discretion as to when to start the pasta.

-Clean and dry the scallops.
+- Clean and dry the scallops.
 Heat a non-teflon pan over high heat until hot.
 Lightly salt and pepper the scallops.
 Add the butter to the pan and swirl to melt.
 When the bubbling subsides add the scallops in a single layer without overcrowding the pan.
 Sear undisturbed until brown then flip with tongs.
-Cook until the top 1/3 and bottom 1/3 of the scallop is opaque and the middle 1/3 is still translucent.
+Cook until the top ⅓ and bottom ⅓ of the scallop is opaque and the middle ⅓ is still translucent.

-Transfer the scallops to a plate then add the cream sauce to the pan that the scallops came out of and deglaze.
+- Transfer the scallops to a plate then add the cream sauce to the pan that the scallops came out of and deglaze.
 All that brown fond on the pan adds umami to the sauce.
 Add the basil to the sauce then put the drained pasta in the sauce and stir to coat.

-Plate the pasta then top with the scallops and drizzle any remaining sauce on top.
+- Plate the pasta then top with the scallops and drizzle any remaining sauce on top.